Advertising, marketing and PR

 - Consider volunteering in the local community.
 We advertise events and marketing opportunities each year for students interested in developing their skills.

 - Join a student society and get involved - as well as having fun, you'll be developing skills such as teamwork, organisation, project management and more.

 - Keep an eye out for events organised by Careers and Placements, including recruitment fairs and talks by employers.

 - Start networking by reading about York graduates on York Profiles and Mentors and sending questions to people working in advertising, marketing and PR.
-Use LinkedIn and other social media platforms to build your network - read our information sheet on networking for help.
+Use LinkedIn and other social media platforms to build your network - see our networking page and toolkit for help.